Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 + qt6-5compat-dev
 + libqt6svg6 (needed for runtime support for icons)

-The folllowing command can be copied and pasted for convenience on Debian-based systems:
+The following command can be copied and pasted for convenience on Debian-based systems:

 `sudo apt-get install qt6-webengine-dev-tools qt6-base-dev-tools qt6-tools-dev qt6-tools-dev-tools qt6-5compat-dev libqt6svg6`